-180. Indeed, the BSA proceeding below should be viewed not as a fair effort to seek the full facts, but as a way for the BSA to elicit just enough from the applicant with or without factual support so as to support a variance, while at the same time keeping the applicant from being forced to respond to questions from the BSA that would elicit an applicant statement that the BSA could not ignore.
+Indeed, the BSA proceeding below should be viewed not as a fair effort to seek the full facts, but as a way for the BSA to elicit just enough from the applicant with or without factual support so as to support a variance, while at the same time keeping the applicant from being forced to respond to questions from the BSA that would elicit an applicant statement that the BSA could not ignore.
 However, as Westchester Day School makes clear, intentional blindness is every bit as actionable as the record that would have been created.
-The attempt at "record fashioning" by the BSA is more effective where, as here, the Department of Buildings decides not to send an attorney to oppose an applicants' appeal from the DOB decision denying the building permit.
+60

-181. The BSA argues that it did ask questions suggested by opponents.
-That the BSA refused to request an updated Scheme C analysis, did not ask for the missing construction estimate pages, and did not ask the Congregation to identify its access and circulation issues with specificity shows that the BSA argument here is wrong.
+The BSA argues that it did ask questions suggested by opponents.
+That the BSA refused to request an updated Scheme C analysis, did not ask for the missing construction estimate pages, and did